Effective date: December 20, 2016

 - An appropriate return-to-work plan.

-- Where at the time of initial review a decision cannot be made, the CES will contact the worker to explain:
+- Where at the time of initial review a decision cannot be made, the Operations staff will contact the worker to explain:

 - The policy and procedure and what information is required to adjudicate a psychological injury claim.